adaszko/complgen/README.md

  * Implement DFA minimization (The Dragon Book, 3.9.6 Minimizing the Number of States of a DFA)

+ * Reuse Fish's parsing of man pages to generate completions (https://github.com/fish-shell/fish-shell/blob/946ecf235c002cff596fbbb2c03f9693c30744da/share/tools/create_manpage_completions.py).

  * Show completion hints in ZSH and Fish

- * End-to-end tests that excercise the generation completion scripts and check that they behave properly.

  * `name ::= expression;` defines a new production that can be referred to from other productions via `<name>` syntax.
 Referring to a production recursively won't be supported as that would take us outside of regular languages.